sourcebunny/nisaba/config/README.md

 ## `systemprompt.txt`

+Contains the system prompt for Nisaba initially sent to the llamafile endpoint with the first message in "chat" mode.

+The initial system message sets the conversational tone or instructions for the conversation with the assistant.

+## `reminderprompt.txt`

-Contains the system prompt for Nisaba sent to the llamafile endpoint in "chat" mode.
+Contains the system prompt for Nisaba sent to the llamafile endpoint with every new message in "chat" mode.

-This file sets the initial conversational tone or instructions.
+This system message reinforces the ongoing conversational tone or instructions.

 ## `blocklist.txt`